-Georgia has a solar resource potential characterised by an average annual GHI of 1350 kWh/m2 (Figure 3) and low wind potential characterised by average onshore wind speed at 100 m height of 4.4 m/s (Figure 4).
+Colombia has a good solar resource potential characterised by an average annual GHI ranging between 860 kWh/m2 and 2 330 kWh/m2 (Figure 3).
+However, it has low wind potential, characterised by average onshore wind speed at 100 m height of 4 m/s (Figure 4).
 These renewable resource potentials, along with the technical, economic and socio-environmental criteria, have been used to identify and map the most promising zones for the deployment of utility-scale projects, including their corresponding techno-economic attributes, based on the zoning assessment approach described in section 2.